 7. Should I take a gap year if I have a low GPA?

-8. How can I improve my GPA?
+8. How can I improve my GPA for medical school?

 To your success,